 Exploring the world’s largest Christmas light maze

 I could not have been more excited to get an invitation to review Enchant Christmas.
 I saw photos last year and was mesmerized by its beauty.
-I took my friend Morgan and had the most incredible time getting into the Christmas spirit!
+I took my friend and I had the most incredible time getting into the Christmas spirit!

 Enchant is the world’s largest Christmas light maze, put on by SHINE.
 Of course the largest Christmas maze is in Texas, right?
 2.5 million lights make up the dazzling exhibit.
 There’s an enormous Christmas tree with sparkling packages underneath, giant ornaments, light tunnels, and the best Christmas photo ops you’ve ever seen.
 You can easily spend hours exploring every nook and cranny inside the light maze.
 You can even expect snow inside Enchant, which positively delighted this Texan.